-The MTP model was applied to log-phase and stationary-phase data to describe the exposure-response relationship of isoniazid and rifampicin monotherapy in vitro.
-The MTP model assumed three bacterial states: fast-multiplying (F), slow-multiplying (S), and nonmultiplying (N) state mycobacteria and how each mycobacterial state transferred to other states.
-The bacterial change was quantified using CFU, and the CFU was assumed to be the sum of F and S states.
+In vitro exposure-response relationships of isoniazid and rifampicin in monotherapy bacterial states: fast-multiplying (F), slow-multiplying (S) and non-multiplying (N) state mycobacteria and how each mycobacterial state transferred to other states.5 The bacterial change was quantified using CFU and the CFU was assumed to be the sum of F and S state.
 No individual in vitro experiments were conducted using only F and S experiments.
-All CFU data were transformed into natural logarithms during the model-building process.
-All natural growth parameters were fixed to the same value as reported in the original MTP model.
-Reestimation of the natural growth parameters was done, but it was not statistically significant.
+All CFU data were transformed into natural logarithms during model building process.
+All natural growth parameters were fixed to the same value as reported in the original MTP model.5 Re-estimation of the natural growth parameters was done but it was not statistically significant.
 Therefore, natural growth parameters were fixed in order to facilitate the identification of the exposure-response model parameters.
-The effect of isoniazid and rifampicin were tested towards four effect sites: F growth, killing of F, S, and N states.
-Exposure-response relationships of isoniazid at each effect site were evaluated using on/ off effect, linear function, power function, $E{max}$ function, and sigmoid $E{max}$ function.
-The model was statistically significant if the objective function value (OFV) dropped at least 3.84 ( $\chi^2$ distribution, $\alpha$ < 0.05) for nested models and for one parameter difference between the two models.
-All identified exposure-response relationships for each effect site were then combined and evaluated because drug effect may appear when the effect was combined with other effect sites.
-All possible combinations from previous steps were combined using at least a linear function.
-The best model from the previous step was chosen based on statistical significance ( $\alpha$ < 0.05).
-Reevaluation of the best model was done at each effect site by changing the effect function into a more complex model and a simpler model.
+The effect of isoniazid and rifampicin were tested towards 4 effect sites: F growth, killing of F, S and N states.
+Exposure-response relationships of isoniazid at each effect site were evaluated using on/off effect, linear function, power function, E{max} function, and sigmoid E{max} function.
+The model was statistically significant if the objective function value (OFV) dropped at least 3.84 (χ^2 distribution, $\alpha < 0.05$) for nested models and for one parameter difference between the two models.
+All identified exposureresponse relationships for each effect sites were then combined and evaluated because drug effect may appear when the effect was combined with other effect sites.
+All possible combinations from previous step were combined using at least a linear function.
+The best model from previous step was chosen based on statistical significance ($\alpha < 0.05$).
+Re-evaluation of the best model was done at each effect site by changing the effect function into more complex model and simpler model.
 The model with better fit to the data based on statistical significance was kept and carried forward to the next step.
 A final backward elimination was done by deleting one effect site at a time to exclude nonsignificant effect sites at 1% significant level.